angular/angular/aio/content/guide/deprecations.md

 {@a wtf}
 ### Web Tracing Framework integration

-Angular previously has supported an integration with the [Web Tracing Framework (WTF)](https://google.github.io/tracing-framework/) for performance testing of Angular applications.
-This integration has not been maintained and defunct.
-As a result, the integration was deprecated in Angular version 8 and due to no evidence of any existing usage removed in version 9.
+Angular previously supported an integration with the [Web Tracing Framework (WTF)](https://google.github.io/tracing-framework/) for performance testing of Angular applications.
+This integration has not been maintained and is now defunct.
+As a result, the integration was deprecated in Angular version 8, and due to no evidence of any existing usage, removed in version 9.

 {@a deep-component-style-selector}